 I’m delighted that live, in-person events are happening again after a very long break.
 It’s wonderful to be in the same room as all of you with the collective energy, banter and all those random post-event conversations.
 I’ve especially missed those.

 Recently I spoke at the incredibly inspiring TBD evening at Fora (you can see how happy I was to be there).
 Tonight I’ll be live at the London Transport Museum for a fun evening of Fontastical Games as part of their After Dark series.
 This will be part gameshow and part quiz.
 It’s heavily influenced by my love of 1970s gameshows full of laughter and things that will inevitably go wrong.

 Roll up roll up for an evening of fonts, letters and signs.
 Can you guess the tube station from the font clues?
 Will you spot the real sign from the fake?
 Shout along with typography karaoke.
 Play along with font charades.
-And test your memory with the conveyor belt game.
+And we’ll end with the classic lost property conveyor belt game.

 Not-to-be-missed interactive, funny and fantastical live events.
 Sarah’s on a mission to make typography exciting for everybody by inviting you to take part in games and demonstrations so you can make the discoveries for yourself.

 Come along to this fun and irreverent online event with author Sarah Hyndman.
 Join in with games from her bestselling book Why Fonts Matter.
 She’ll answer as many of your questions as possible, no questions are too silly or too strange!

 Ideal for beginners, students and anybody curious about reading fonts.
 We’re all font consumers in our everyday lives.
 Sarah will show you that you’re already an expert, even if you don’t realise it.